 When we spoke to Jose, a former North student, he was finishing high school at Career Education Center (CEC).
-He told us that a year earlier he had been told two weeks before graduation that he didn't have enough credits to graduate from North.
-When asked what North could have done better to help him graduate he said:
+He told us that a year earlier he had been told two weeks before graduation that he didn't have enough credits to graduate

 "How can you discipline students and teach them a lesson if you kick them out of school-give them a vacation?"

 Everardo 12th grade

 "Some security guards abuse their power with students of a different race, or who speak a different language."

-Mario 12th grade 999
+Mario 12th grade